GhostWording/PublicDocumentation/API/Sections/users.md

 ### Api

-Get the best texts for all intentions in your area:
+It returns the user count for the search.

      GET http://api.cvd.io/{areaId}/users/count?{querystring}